verygood-ops/cortex-gateway/README.md

 - "tenant_id"
 - "aud"
 - "version" (must be an integer)
+- "exp"

 The audience and version claim is currently unused, but might be used in the future (e. g. to invalidate tokens).
+An expiration claim is optional, but when provided, it will be validated by Cortex Gateway.